 The Pit Corso is going to be a big dog, so if that’s something you can’t handle, check this breed off the list right away.
-The Cane Corso parent is also known as the Italian Mastiff and they are big dogs.
+The Cane Corso parent is also known as the Italian Mastiff, and they are big dogs.
 Their Pitbull parent carries a bad reputation as a fighting breed, and most in the dog world say that’s unwarranted.

 Pit Corsos are truly the best of both worlds.
 However, they can be a stubborn mixed breed, and they aren’t for everyone.
 And for those that take this pup on without the proper research, risk it not working out.
 This breed guide is a must-read for anyone looking to welcome one of these beautiful dogs into their life.
-But if you can tick all of his boxes, we know he will tick all of yours!
+But if you can tick all of his boxes, we know he will tick all of yours.
 Let’s find out if the attractive American Pit Corso is the dog breed for you.

 American Pitbull Terrier

 The American Pitbull Terrier has one of the most unfair and unjustified reputations in the canine world.
-His ancestors were used for betting purposes, to fight against other dogs, and kill rats across the pond in England.
+His ancestors were used for betting purposes, to fight against other dogs, and to kill rats across the pond in England.
 The best and the biggest were bred together, making the Pitbull we know and love today.
 Since then, he has found work as a herder, therapy dog, and family pet.